yjpan47/orbital2018/readme.md

 ### Website Deployment

 - We are planning on deploying our website using pythonanywhere.com web hosting service.
-However, we just into some last minute issues with the web hosting site.
+However, we ran into some last minute issues with the web hosting site.
 We will fix it ASAP.
-- Nonetheless, the domain site is masterggez.pythonanywhere.com
+- Nonetheless, the domain site is masterggez.pythonanywhere.com in the event we solve the issue.

 ### Plans after Milestone 3